Daniel-Kharrat/Protools-Reaper/README.md

 (you will find it in the ColorThemes folder inside the REAPER resource path)

-3) Replace toolbar icons to have the correct blue color instead of green
+3) Replace toolbar icons if you're using my theme

-Go to: **Extensions → ReaPack → Manage repositories...**

-Double click on **Daniel Kharrat** and click on the [hyperlink](https://github.com/Daniel-Kharrat/Protools-Reaper/raw/refs/heads/master/MISC%20Data/toolbar_icons.zip) (it will download them automatically)

-go to your downloads folder, unzip the toolbar_icons folder

-go to the REAPER resource folder → Data folder

-replace the toolbar icons folder with the new one and restart reaper
+open the actions list and run the script called: Daniel_Replace toolbar_icons.lua

-4) On mac change the shortcut for spotlight search because we're using cmd + space to record
+5) On mac change the shortcut for spotlight search because we're using cmd + space to record

 go to System Settings... → Keyboard → Keyboard Shortcuts... → Spotlight